orangci/notes/src/nix-sucks.md

 - In Nix, programs, settings, "dotfiles", and much more are all configured *declaratively* in a `.nix` file, as opposed to setting things up *imperatively* via commands in the CLI, leading to a much more consistent and easier to understand system configuration.
 - Access to the largest package repository on Earth — nixpkgs.[^1]
 - Portable; run Nix on any Linux distribution or even MacOS.
+- Immutability.
+- Easy to package programs if they aren't in nixpkgs.
+- Easily try out new packages without installing them (e.g. `nix run nixpkgs#firefox`).
+- Nix uses binary caches so you rarely have to compile anything; it's also easy to set up your own binary cache up.
+- Nix solves dependency hell.
+You can mix and match different versions of packages without any conflicts.
 - Rollbacks are builtin and enabled by default.
 Did you break.. everything?
 Don't sweat it; restart your computer and boot into an older version of your configuration.
 - And much more.